 Playing shell and card games on the street is basically giving away your money -- even if someone appears to be winning, most of the time that person is in on the scam.

-I get it -- sometimes you want something comforting and familiar and Applebees (or TGIFridays) reminds you of home.
-But New York City is home to some of the world's best restaurants and foods, with options at every price-point, so there's no reason to have a meal at a restaurant you could just as easily enjoy once you're back home.
+We get it -- sometimes you want something comforting and familiar and Applebees (or TGIFridays) reminds you of home.
+But New York City is home to some of the world's best restaurants and foods, with options at every price point, so there's no reason to have a meal at a restaurant you could just as easily enjoy once you're back home.

 It can also be overwhelming to pick out a restaurant, but we've got lots of dining advice to help make it easier:

-Amidst all of Midtown's skyscrapers it can be easy to forget that Manhattan is an island, surrounded by the Hudson River, the East River and the New York Harbor.
-One of the best ways to get an overview of New York City is on a sightseeing cruise -- I particularly like the full-island cruises that circumnavigate Manhattan and give you a chance to see just how large and diverse the cityscape is!
+Amidst all of Midtown's skyscrapers, it can be easy to forget that Manhattan is an island, surrounded by the Hudson River, the East River, and the New York Harbor.
+One of the best ways to get an overview of New York City is on a sightseeing cruise -- try one of the full-island cruises that circumnavigate Manhattan and give you a chance to see just how large and diverse the cityscape is!

-Another great aspects of the sightseeing cruises in NYC is that you get a close-up view (and great photo op) in front of the Statue of Liberty!
+Another great aspect of the sightseeing cruises in NYC is that you get a close-up view (and great photo op) in front of the Statue of Liberty.
 For families visiting with school-age kids, two speedboat rides, The Beast and The Shark, combine the thrill of an amusement with a sightseeing cruise.

 Don't Mistake Times Square for the Real New York

 Sure, Times Square is unlike anything you've ever seen.
 And millions of visitors every year agree.
-The neighborhood is actually a great home base for visitors who want to see Broadway shows and has lots of hotels and great transportation, but it's just one neighborhood of many in New York City and it's a shame for your entire NYC experience to happen there.
+The neighborhood is actually a great home base for visitors who want to see Broadway shows and has lots of hotels and great transportation, but Times Square is just one neighborhood of many in New York City and it's a shame for your entire NYC experience to happen there.